P-Mbugua/Photography-Web-Page.-/README.md

+#

 # Photography-Web-Page.-
-This is a very simple web page that is of a photography company called Vibrant Veil Studio.
+#### This is a very simple web page that is of a photography company called Vibrant Veil Studio.

-# {Application Name}
-#### {Brief description of application}, {Date of current version}
 #### By **{List of contributors}**
 ## Description
 {This is a detailed description of your application, including its purpose and usage.
 Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }